multiversx/mx-multi-factor-auth-go-service/README.md

 ## Local testing environment with mongo

-The `Makefile` commands can be used to easily manage the testing setup.
+The `Makefile` commands can be used to manage the testing setup more easily.
-There are commands for running the service locally, there are commands for running the service with docker, there are also commands for running mongoDB setup with `docker-compose` deployment.
+There are commands for running the service locally, there are commands for running the service with docker, there are also commands for running mongoDB setup with `docker-compose` deployments.
 (Check all available `Makefile` commands)

 > For production systems make sure to follow the proper infrastructure setup and
 > proper security considerations.